fukawi2/podnounce/README.md

 # podnounce
 Open-source web-based podcast publishing tool, supporting multiple shows.

+## Description

+Podnounce (*Podcast Announce*) is a web-based platform to publish and distribute podcasts, with support for multiple shows.
+It was initially written for a local community radio station to allow for publishing of presenters' shows in podcast format.

+## Features

+  - Simple, web-based user interface.
+  - Multiple Shows.
+  - RSS feeds:
+    - Per show; and
+    - Site-wide.
+  - Deduplication of media files published to multiple shows.
+  - Show Notes per episode, with markdown support.
+  - Ability to tag shows or episodes as 'explicit'.

 ## Getting Started

 These instructions will get you a copy PodNounce up and running for your own use.